KenKundert/proposed_nt_tests/README.rst

 load_in:
     This is a string that contains the *NestedText* document to be loaded for the test.
-In order to make the document more readable, the document is split into lines and represented as a list of strings.
-Each line includes its line termination character.
+The string is a base64 encoded string of bytes.

 load_out:
     The expected output from the *NestedText* loader if no error is expected.
+    The structure of this value is dependent on the *NestedText* document encoded in *load_in*.
+It may be a nested collection of lists, dictionaries and strings, or it may be *null*.

 load_err:
     Details about an expected error.  *load_err* supports the following